Posted On 08 Oct 2022

 7 Types of Robots

 Here are seven types of robots in the context of automation.
-What is a robot that performs repeated tasks, the seven most famous and widely used industrial robots which automate are:
+The seven most famous and widely used industrial robots which automate are following:

 This robot design features rotary joints and can range from simple two-joint structures to 10 or more joints.
 The arm is connected to the base with a twisting joint.
 Rotary joints connect the links in the arm.
 Each joint is called an axis and provides an additional degree of freedom or range of motion.
 Industrial robots commonly have four or six axes.